Publications

 Conference Papers

-Published in 28th ACM Conference On Computer-Supported Cooperative Work and Social Computing (CSCW '25), 2025
+Published in 28th ACM Conference On Computer-Supported Cooperative Work and Social Computing (CSCW '25) [journal-style peer review with an effective selectivity of ~15–20%; DEI Award recipient]

-Authors: Jeffrey Basoah, Dr. Jay L. Cunningham, Erica Adams, Alisha Bose, Aditi Jain, Kaustubh Yadav, Zhengyang Yang, Dr. Katharina Reinecke, Dr. Daniela Rosner
+Authors: Jeffrey Basoah, Jay L. Cunningham, Erica Adams, Alisha Bose, Aditi Jain, Kaustubh Yadav, Zhengyang Yang, Katharina Reinecke, Daniela Rosner

 Black American users experience a tradeoff between the benefits of AI-supported writing technology (AISWT) and feeling excluded by them.
 Participants reported that AISWT often fails to recognize African American Vernacular English, leading to alienation and concerns about cultural marginalization.